-One part of my morning routine involves reviewing my goal sheet and visualizing the future I want to have.
+One part of my morning routine involves reviewing my goal sheet and visualizing the future I want to have and what I want to achieve.
 This helps me stay focused on my goals (both short and long-term) so that they become a reality.

-In this article, I want to go over how I create my goal sheet…so you can create your own and start visualizing your future.
+In this article, I want to go over how I create my goal-setting worksheet…so you can create your own and start visualizing your future.

-The way I do my goals is that I have some that I want to accomplish in the near future and others that will take years.
+The way I set goals is that I have some that I want to accomplish in the near future and others that will take years.

-Here are a few examples of my short-term and long-term goals:
+Here are a few examples of my personal goals:

 - Buy the Darren Hardy Entrepreneur Fastpass Course (I use his daily mentoring lessons as part of my morning routine).